pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 **Character Creation**

 Once you get past the log in, you’ll want to create a character.
-You can allocate statistic points, but I suggest you don't bother; with modern gear, stats are mostly irrelevant (the exception is if you are playing on a Progression server, which is Gold tier only).
+You can allocate statistic points, but I suggest you don't bother; with modern gear, stats are mostly irrelevant (the exception is if you are playing on a Progression server, which is Gold tier/All Access only).
 You have a choice from 16 races and 16 classes.
 The automatic name generator will only rarely find an unused name, so be prepared with original names!

 First you can watch an intro movie, or press Esc to skip it.
-The movie is just static images, each very blurry.
+The movie is just static images, each very blurry, with a narration.
 I'd advise skipping it.

 There’s a chance that you’ll hit the messages about “That zone is unavailable” and “Your personalized tutorial zone is still loading.
 Please click on Enter World again in a few seconds”; just keep trying – it may take some time if the servers are loaded!